tonioni/ussload/readme.txt

 - State file restore can for example fail if state file was saved when blitter was active or program was executing self-modifying code.

-Minimum RAM config examples (without MMU)
+Minimum RAM config examples (without MMU):

 512k Chip RAM state file: hardware must have 1M Chip or 512k Chip+512k
 "Slow" RAM or 512k Chip+512k real Fast.
 512k+512k state file: hardware must have 1M+512k or 512k+1M or 512k+512k+512k real Fast.

-If MMU is available, every fully or partially missing RAM address space is created with MMU.
+If MMU is available, fully or partially missing RAM address space is created with MMU.
 MMU is also used for Map ROM.

 Note that uncompressed state files require at least 1M contiguous extra